 Step back.
 Take a step back and look at the process in which employees' tasks are accomplished.
 Are there any places where a more efficient method can be found?
 Are there tasks that can be outsourced or reassigned?
-Are there time-wasting, low value-added activities that have become redundant?
+Are there time-wasting, low valueadded activities that have become redundant?
 Necessity can be the mother of invention, so when companies are seeking to economize and workers are left with fewer resources, it's time to get creative.
 Get your team together and ask them for their input on how you, as a team, can be more efficient and innovative in how you do business.
-In sharing ideas as a team and lightening the workload together, you'll not only increase morale but will also save money and speed up your business processes, making everyone better able to meet job demands.